solvialab/infragate-landing/docs/guide.md

 ## 11. Configure Infragate

-All platform configuration is done through the **Admin UI** â€” no curl commands needed.
+All platform configuration is done through the **Admin UI** — no curl commands needed.

 ### 11.1 Log in as admin

 1. Open `https://dev.infragate.cloud`
-2. Click **Log In** â€” you are redirected to Keycloak
+2. Click **Log In** — you are redirected to Keycloak
 3. Log in with the admin user created in Section 9.5

 Because this user has the `admin` realm role in Keycloak, the navigation bar shows admin links (All clusters, Users & limits, Configuration, Audit log) instead of the regular user navigation.